Read on to discover some colored pencil techniques that you can use on your favorite coloring book pages!

 Try putting a few pieces of paper underneath the page you are coloring.
-This will make the surface you color on a bit less hard, and therefore, the colored pencils will run more smoothly over the paper.
+This will make the surface you color on a bit softer, and therefore, the colored pencils will run more smoothly over the paper.

 Create your own patterns inside of your designs!
 Swirls, circles, polka dots… the possibilities are endless!